In This Article

 Alpha-tocypherol (the form of Vitamin E humans can metabolize) is typically produced synthetically, but can be found in natural products as well.
 Avocado, pumpkin, and wheat germ oil are all great sources of the vitamin both for topical and internal uses.
 Most often in skincare, Vitamin E can be found in oil or cream form.

 "Vitamin E keeps lipids fresh in your skin," explains celebrity esthetician Renée Rouleau.
-This helps to keep your skin's protective barrier intact.
-Doing this can help seal up little cracks created in the skin's barrier that can cause moisture to escape and leave the skin feeling tight and dry," she explains.
-As such, vitamin E allows for the long-lasting moisture retention between your skin cells.
+"This helps to keep your skin's protective barrier intact.
+[Keeping it intact] can help seal up little cracks created in the skin's barrier that can cause moisture to escape and leave the skin feeling tight and dry."
+As such, vitamin E allows for the long-lasting moisture retention between your skin cells; much longer than products without it.
 According to Rouleau, it doles out up to 16 hours of hydration.